demiculus/demiculus.github.io/about.md

 - Insta archive: An app where user can use Instagram as Pinterest.
 It lets you categorize, organize, tag and save images in the folders you've created.
 - Cozy: A location based social network for METU.
 - Whatsmypass: An unhackable easy to use password manager.
+- Fruitface: With using face detection & image processing we created an app to create face/object filters.
+Where SC & Instagram applied a similar technology to their apps later on.

 ### Presentations